nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     2. Test cases are similar to those above.

-### Listing all patients <a name="list-patients-manual-testing"/>

-1. List all patients while none/some patients are being shown

-    1. Prerequisites: `toggle` to the `Patients` tab.
-Ensure that there are existing patients.
-If there is none, use the [add](#add-patient-manual-testing) command to add some patients.
-List some patients using `find XYZ` (XYZ is the name of an existing/non-existent patient).

-    2. Test case: `list`<br>
-       Expected: All existing patients are listed.

-    3. Test case: `list extra-parameters`<br>
-       Expected: All existing patients are listed.

 ### Deleting a patient  <a name="delete-patient-manual-testing"/>
 1. Deleting a patient while all doctors are being shown